Homeowner fatally stabs suspected burglar in St. Albans

 Police say they received a call of a burglary at around 2:50 a.m. on Williamson Avenue in St. Albans.

-When patrol officers arrive, they were met by two brothers, the homeowners.
+When patrol officers arrived, they were met by two brothers, the homeowners.

-Once inside, police found a 26-year-old man with stabs wounds to his head and torso.
+Once inside, they found a 26-year-old man with stabs wounds to his head and torso.

-The man was taken to Jamaica Hospital where he was pronounced dead.
+The man was taken to Jamaica Hospital, where he was pronounced dead.

+"The guy tried to get into the house and they tried to get him out," said neighbor Kim Satchell.
+"He tried to push in and the fight pursued and they ended up falling out into the street."

+One neighbor said he saw one of the two brothers strike the third man with a baseball bat as the three men ended up at the curb.

 ----------